-Bill Budinger is the founder of Rodel, Inc. where he served for 33 years as its chairman and CEO.
-Bill is an inventor, holder of more than three-dozen patents including key processing technologies that enabled the return of semiconductor manufacturing to the U.S. in the 1990s.
-Rodel is now part of the Semiconductor Materials division of the restructured DuPont Company.
+Bill is the Founder of Rodel, Inc. where he served for over 30 years as its Chair and CEO.
+He is an inventor and holder of more than three-dozen patents including key processing technologies that enabled the return of semiconductor manufacturing to the U.S. in the 1990s.
+Bill was inducted as a hero of chemistry by the American Chemical Society.
+Rodel Inc. is now part of the Semiconductor Materials division of the restructured DuPont Company.

-Don has been the recipient of several awards including being named one of the Morrison Institute for Public Policy’s Distinguished Associates, the 2010 O’Connor House Community Leadership Award; an Honorary Doctorate degree in Humane Letters from Northern Arizona University; the “Science of Early Learning Award” from New Directions Institute; the “Horace Steele Child Advocacy Award” from Children’s Action Alliance, the “Outstanding Achievement in Higher Education” award from the Arizona Board of Regents; the “Homeroom Heroes” award from Teach for America and the “Distinguished Service” award from the University of Arizona College of Engineering.
+In the early 1970s, Don joined forces with his brother, Bill Budinger, and they together built Rodel, Inc., which became a supplier of materials critical to the manufacture of semiconductors globally.
+Don’s awards include being named one of the Morrison Institute for Public Policy’s Distinguished Associates, the 2010 O’Connor House Community Leadership Award, an Honorary Doctorate degree in Humane Letters from Northern Arizona University, the “Outstanding Achievement in Higher Education” award from the Arizona Board of Regents, and the “Distinguished Service” award from the University of Arizona College of Engineering.

 Susan Budinger is a Founding Director and CEO of the Rodel Foundation and serves as Chair of the boards of Rodel Delaware and the Rodel Institute.
 She is a passionate advocate for education and the emotional health and well-being of children and adults.
 She serves on the board of the Hoffman Institute (Governance Committee Chair), and previous board service includes that of Authentic Connections Groups, the Arizona Community Foundation, Arizona Early Education Funds, Arizona P-20 Council (gubernatorial appointment), and Phoenix Country Day School.